JirasinTan/My-portfolio/README.md

 - 👋 Hi, I’m Jirasin
-- 👀 I’m interested in coding and AI
 - 🌱 I’m currently learning coding
+- Thank you for watching

 <!---
 JirasinTan/JirasinTan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.